-Road Safety Officers give 'pre-driver' training sessions in sixth forms at schools and colleges across the borough.
-The issues discussed include risk taking such as drink or drug driving, not wearing seatbelts and speeding.
+Road safety officers give 'pre-driver' training sessions in sixth forms and colleges across the borough.
+The issues discussed include risk taking behaviours such as drink or drug driving, not wearing seatbelts and speeding.

 Learner drivers benefit from driving lessons with a qualified instructor.
 It may also be helpful to have practice lessons with a family member.
 Remember, as a learner:

 - You cannot drive a car unless accompanied by someone over 21 who has had a full driving licence for at least three years

 Remember, if you receive six or more penalty points in the next two years, you will lose your licence and must take the test again.
 Statistics show you are most at risk of having an accident in the two years after you pass your test.
 You will lose your licence if you increase that risk by committing offences like speeding.